-An MBE for Services to Rugby and becoming the 2016 World Rugby Women’s Player of the Year have duly rewarded Sarah for her skill, dedication, determination and persistence in recovering from long-term injuries to reach 90 caps during her 11 years at top level.
-She celebrated the landmark by leading England to the Grand Slam with a 34-7 win over Ireland in this year’s Six Nations Championship.
-Sarah said: “We have worked for five long years to get it.
-We told ourselves to enjoy the occasion and soak it all up.”
+An MBE for Services to Rugby and becoming the 2016 World Rugby Women’s Player of the Year have duly rewarded Sarah for her skill, dedication, determination and persistence to surpass 90 caps during her 11 years at top level.
+She celebrated the landmark by leading England to the Grand Slam with a 34-7 win over Ireland in this year’s Six Nations.

-A celebrated England captain, she not only inspired the team to a 32-0 win over Scotland in February last year but also scored her 18th Test try.
-She had played rugby league as a nine-year-old at Goathland Primary School, attended Longbenton Community College and studied Sports Science and Mathematics at Loughborough University.
+She started out playing rugby league as a nine-year-old at Goathland Primary School, attended Longbenton Community College and studied Sports Science and Mathematics at Loughborough University.

 95 points – 19T